MicroEJ/docs/ApplicationDeveloperGuide/moduleNatures.rst

      - When this property is set to true, the artifact checker uses the MicroEJ Module Manager semantic.
      - No
      - ``false``
-   * - bar.notification.email.from
+   * - |question| bar.notification.email.from
      - The email address used as the from address when sending the notification emails.
      - No
      - ``no-reply@microej.com``
-   * - bar.notification.email.to
+   * - |question| bar.notification.email.to
      - The notification email address destination.
      - No
      - ``build-notifications@microej.com``
-   * - bar.notification.email.host
+   * - |question| bar.notification.email.host
      - The hostname of the mail service used to send the notification emails.
      - No
      - ``192.168.2.20``
-   * - bar.notification.email.port
+   * - |question| bar.notification.email.port
      - The port of the mail service used to send the notification emails
      - No
      - ``25``
-   * - bar.notification.email.ssl
+   * - |question| bar.notification.email.ssl
      - When this property is set to true, SSL/TLS is used to send the notification emails.
      - No
      - ``false``
-   * - bar.notification.email.user
+   * - |question| bar.notification.email.user
      - The username used to authenticate on the mail service.
      - No
      - Empty string
-   * - bar.notification.email.password
+   * - |question| bar.notification.email.password
      - The password used to authenticate on the mail service.
      - No
      - Empty string
+   * - skip.email
+     - When this property is set (any value), the notification email is not sent.
+     - No
+     - Not set
    * - javadoc.includes
      - Comma-separated list of packages to include in the javadoc.
      - No